b-inary/desktop-postflop/README.md

 - CPU: must support AVX instructions
   - Intel: Sandy Bridge and later
   - AMD: Zen (1st gen) and later

+Though we only distribute Windows builds, we have confirmed that the app can be built and run on macOS.

 ## Download